 Every second of the day, a woman is being beaten or dying because of abuse.
 Mental and emotional abuse is just as bad as physical abuse, it doesn’t leave a mark on your body, but it leaves a mark on you emotionally and mentally.

 If you’re in an abusive relationship there is hope and there is a way out.
 Don’t let your spouse or yourself convince you otherwise.

 Because of the high percentage of abuse, there are many agencies that will assist women that are in abusive relationships.
 If you’re not afraid to take a stand for your respect and health, you need to seek assistance.
 Don’t stay in a relationship that can cause your death.

 Don’t feel sympathy for your abuser, that’s another reason women stay in abusive relationship.
 Women are suffering from psychological disorders because of being abused for years and now some of them are living in homes for people with mental disorders because of the trauma they endured to their bodies and minds.

 It’s not God’s will for you to be mistreated or abused.
 You can pray for God to deliver you, but once you pray you must make some plans, and God will direct you in how to get out of your dilemma.
-Don’t think God is going to come down and walk you out of your dilemma, but He will direct you in how to get out of an abusive relationship, either by you standing up and informing your abuser you will no longer accept the abuse. or God will deliver you from your abuser by you leaving or God taking the person out of your life.
+Don’t think God is going to come down and walk you out of your dilemma, but He will direct you in how to get out of an abusive relationship, either by you standing up and informing your abuser you will no longer accept the abuse or God will deliver you from your abuser by you leaving, and not accepting the abuse.